 A popular model to consider when we are creating a local development environment.
 Tools such as Vagrant and Veewee will make the entire process easy and fast.
 Using these tools will provide certain benefits like

-Quick start on any new development projects or trouble shooting of existing issues.
+- Quick start on any new development projects or troubleshooting of existing issues.

 CICD plays an important role in the delivery process more frequently with quality built-in.
 But It requires a strong culture change between teams even if you have a good toolset around you.
-Some of the tools will help CI/CD ease can be referred below
+Some of the tools that will help CI/CD ease can be referred below

-Helps for deploying, configuring, and managing software on existing infrastructure that has already been provisioned.
+Helps with deploying, configuring, and managing software on existing infrastructure that has already been provisioned.
 The major goal is to maintain these systems in a known consistent state.
 Similar to any other tools in the market the below tools are designed to solve specific problems.

 Whether you’re using the public/ private /hybrid/ Multi-Cloud, the below listed are top cloud infrastructure automation tools that will come in handy.
-The following tool is designed to provide the servers, networking and rest of infra like Storage, load balancers .. etc. Both config management tools can do some degree of infra provisioning and Infra Automation tools can do some degree of configuration management.
+The following tool is designed to provide the servers, networking, and rest of infra like Storage, load balancers .. etc. Both config management tools can do some degree of infra provisioning, and Infra Automation tools can do some degree of configuration management.
 Choose the tools wisely which will fit your requirement.

 Container orchestration is all about Provisioning, scheduling, and managing containers at scale, mainly in a large environment.
 Platforms like Kubernetes, Docker Swarm, and KAAS .. etc each have their own specific methodologies for container management.

-Service discovery helps applications and (micro)services to recognize each other within a network.
+Service discovery helps applications and (micro)services recognize each other within a network.
 The main objective of service discovery tools is, it will store the state of application health in its local store and help to register and de-register the active and inactive instances.
 Below are some of the Service discovery tools to refer to.

-If you are setting up your DevOps infrastructure, We have to have better monitoring to observe how app and infra are behaving, Detection and alerting when some things go wrong, Majorly useful to debug and gain insight on production issues.
+If you are setting up your DevOps infrastructure, You have to have better monitoring to observe how the app and infra are behaving, Detection and alerting when some things go wrong, Majorly useful to debug and gain insight on production issues.
 Consider below tools list and narrow down your options based on your requirements

 In simple terms, logging refers to recording all kinds of event information to diagnose a system.
 An example would be access logs for a microservice application.
 These are significant because we want to know what is accessing our systems and when errors are triggered.
 So it is not a normal operating condition but it will help us to troubleshoot issues.

-Streaming is meant for processing infinite data set coming in real-time continuously for 24/7 * 365 days.
+Streaming is meant for processing infinite data sets coming in real-time continuously for 24/7 * 365 days.
 Say for example The data which comes quite quickly, we call it streaming data.
 It can be anything price feed or customer logs or sensor reading etc there are many options available (Refer Below) to stream data to data lake but you have to narrow down the streaming options based on your requirements

 Container management enables the development team the process of managing the creation/deployment/scaling of container-based apps efficiently.